If you’re looking for the best things to do in downtown Vancouver I’ve got the mother lode here.

 View Local Indigenous Art at the Bill Reid Gallery

-A Vancouver itinerary cannot be considered complete without an exploration of the history and culture of the indigenous people who’ve called the area home for time immemorial.
+A Vancouver itinerary cannot be considered complete without exploring the history and culture of the indigenous people who’ve called the area home for time immemorial.

-Nestled right in the heart of downtown, this small gallery is the only facility of its kind dedicated entirely to contemporary Northwest Coast Indigenous Art.
+Nestled in the heart of downtown, this small gallery is the only facility dedicated entirely to contemporary Northwest Coast Indigenous Art.

 It is named after the acclaimed Haida artist, carver and goldsmith Bill Reid who did more to popularize the style than any other.

-The Bill Reid Gallery contains an extensive collection of his works along with those of many of his contemporaries.
-If you’re unable to make it out to UBC’s Museum of Anthropology then a trip is highly recommend.
+The Bill Reid Gallery contains an extensive collection of his works and those of his contemporaries.
+If you can’t make it out to UBC’s Museum of Anthropology, then a trip is highly recommended.

 Related: Best Things to Do in Summer in Vancouver